jhobbs/mathnotes/ode/chapter 01 - basic concepts/lesson 04 - general solutions.md

-# Lesson 4 - The General Solution of a Differential Equation
+# The General Solution of a Differential Equation

 ## Multiplicity of Solutions of a Differential Equation